coreylowman/lacadia/design/RANGER.md

 ##### I. Passive
-Your bullets explode into shrapnel in a small radius around your targets dealing small damage
+Your attacks explode into shrapnel in a small radius around your targets dealing small damage over medium time

 ##### II.
 Fire Gun